dennisshpits/REST_API_Messaging/README.md

 ## Future improvments TBD
  - Limit multiple clients with the same client ID so that we do not run into race conditions for messages.
- - Use date/time sorting instead of integer sorting to make the project more realistic.
  - Improve the graceful shutdown.